 IGCSE: The IGCSE is not a “certificate of education,” rather it is a qualification based on examinations in individual subjects of study, with IGCSE qualifications and grades issued for each subject taken.
 Typically “core” subjects include a first language, second language, mathematics and one or more subjects in the sciences.
 As in the UK, students will then choose a number of additional programs with a typical full load comprising 8-10 total subjects.

-A Levels: A levels are designed for learners aged 16 to 19 who are looking to prepare for higher education.
-The program is two years in length for the full International A Level and one year for the International AS.
+A-Levels: A-Levels are designed for learners aged 16 to 19 who are looking to prepare for higher education.
+The programme is two years in length for the full International A-Level and one year for the International AS.
 Similarly, students choose specific subjects and they are an advanced study that may provide extra standing at tertiary level.

 A key feature of the Finnish school system is to ensure equal opportunities for all.
 Individual support measures are in place to guarantee that every pupil and student can reach their full potential.
 There is less focus on homework and standardised testing and an increased focus on teacher training, collaboration, student and parent involvement.
 The integrated interdisciplinary system provides personalised and purpose based learning allowing students to learn at their individual level.
 Educators are more like mentors and they adopt a competency-based approach to learning 21st century skills for life.